 Many of my readers have reached out to ask me about traveling in Mexico and Central America — this is my attempt to answer some of the most commonly received questions, to try and summarize and generalize a lot of information into near little responses.

 Read on if you want to find out about safety, how much Spanish you need, how to navigate, my worst experiences, how much money you will need, what the food is like, how to deal with corrupt police, and much, much more.

-This is already a monster post, but if you’ve got questions that I didn’t address, shoot me an email or leave a comment below and I may add them to future updates…
+This is already a monster post, but if you’ve got questions that I didn’t address, shoot me an email or leave a comment below so I can add them to future updates…

 Why road trip across Central America?